You’re serious about it.

 Well, it might be a little tough to swallow, but here you go:

 And their frustration is understandable because many countries converted in just a blink of an eye.
-How come you, the tree hugger, the cow worshipper, the idolater is still a Hindu?
+How come you—the tree hugger, the cow worshipper, the idolater, the Qafir is still a Hindu?

-We all know that the time of the sword is almost over.
-And a new kind of battle is going on: information warfare—a subtle way to mislead, confuse, and convert.
+Now, we all know that the time of the sword is almost over.
+Right now, a new kind of battle is going on—information warfare: a subtle way to mislead, confuse, and convert.
 Next time you watch TV or log on to Youtube or browse Twitter or Facebook, observe.
 And you’ll see what I am talking about.

-The anti-Hindu groups have only one agenda: make you feel inferior as a Hindu so they could convert or at least intimidate you.
+The anti-Hindu groups have only one agenda: make you feel inferior as a Hindu so they could intimidate and convert you.
 And they aren’t going to stop at anything.